embedding

 Cross-lingual alignment of contextual word embeddings, with applications to zero-shot dependency parsing

 Recent contextual word embeddings (e.g. ELMo) have shown to be much better than “static” embeddings (where there’s a one-to-one mapping from token to representation).
 This paper is exciting because they were able to create a multi-lingual embedding space that used contextual word embeddings.
 Each token will have a “point cloud” of embedding values, one point for each context containing the token.
 They define the embedding anchor as the average of all those points for a particular token.
+Here’s a figure from the paper that displays a two-dimensional PCA of the contextual representations for four Spanish words, along with their anchors:

 Read more